The amazing ingredients in green tea! The secret to cancer prevention and Helicobacter pylori eradication

 Unfortunately, the leading cause of death among Japanese people is cancer.

-Cancer is a disease that occurs when the genes of the cells in our body are damaged and the damage is not repaired, causing the cells to proliferate.
+Cancer is a disease that occurs when the genes in the cells of our body are damaged and the damage is not repaired, causing the cells to proliferate.

-Our living environment contains various chemicals, ultraviolet rays, viruses, radiation, and other substances that can damage DNA.
+Our living environment contains various chemicals, ultraviolet rays, viruses, and radiation, all of which can damage DNA.

 However, cells have a natural mechanism for repairing damaged DNA, and most damage is quickly repaired.